krishnan-chandra/personal-website/content/about/_index.md

 ---
 title: "About Me"
-date: 2017-08-12T21:02:42-07:00
+date: 2019-11-22T22:28:00-05:00
 ---

 Hi!
-I'm Krishnan and I'm a software engineer based in San Francisco.
-In my day job I work at Reddit doing backend engineering; outside of work, I am primarily interested in volunteering and soccer.
+I'm Krishnan and I'm a software engineer based in New York City.
+In my day job I work at Confluent doing backend engineering; outside of work, I am primarily interested in volunteering and soccer.